This blog provides information for educational purposes only. Read our complete summary for more info.

 Why Is Moonshine Clear?

 Since moonshine is clear a lot of people think that it is made though a different process than legal liquor whiskey.
-Legal store bought whiskey- jim beam, jack Daniels, Tullamore Dew, any legal whiskey- is clear as moonshine when it comes off the still.
+Legal store bought whiskey- jim beam, jack Daniels, Tullamore Dew, any legal whiskey- is clear as moonshine when it comes out of a still.
 All whiskeys begin as a clear spirit- it isn’t until whiskey is aged in wooden barrels that it takes on darker colors.

 How Does Whiskey Get Its Color And Flavor?